The @import CSS embed code can be used to include custom web fonts in HTML email or newsletters.

 The @import embed code has to be at the beginning of the <style> tag with any other @import statements or the fonts will not load.
 Only a @charset entry is allowed to be listed before the @import lines.

 Some email clients do not support HTML email or web fonts in email, which will affect what your recipients see.
-Be sure to specify fallback fonts in your email and test your email before sending it, so that it performs well in all clients whether or not the fonts from Typekit are available.
+Be sure to specify fallback fonts in your email and test your email before sending it, so that it performs well in all clients.

 Here is a short list of popular email clients and their compatibility with web fonts.